eduardomanrique/rxjava_fileprocessor/README.md

 automatically add the algorithm to the processes.
 The implemented class will receive an observable each time a new file is added to be processed.
 With the observable, you can filter, scan, and subscribe.
 The filters and scanning used in the algorithm is only visible to the algorithm itself.
-  There are 5 algorithms.
+  There are 5 implemented algorithms.
 They are located in the package "com.eduardomanrique.tsrd.algorithms":

   -Instrument1Algorithm: Filters instruments INSTRUMENT1 and find the mean value